olincollege/SoftSysLisperers/README.md

 Instructions for Use:

-When testing, run `cc -std=c99 -Wall main.c mpc.c -ledit -lm -o main` on terminal (assuming Bash).
+When testing, run `gcc main.c mpc.c -ledit -lm -o main` on terminal (assuming Bash).